wknapik/dockerfile-run/README.md

 ## Passing options to `docker run`

-Additional options can be passed to `docker run' simply by following them with the delimeter (`---`) to distinguish them from other options.
+Additional options can be passed to `docker run` simply by following them with the delimeter (`---`) to distinguish them from other options.
 This applies to both the shebang and the command line.